AmnaKhan15/AmnaKhan15/README.md

 - 👋 Hi, I’m @AmnaKhan15
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning C++ ,JavaScript ,Html, CSS.
+- 🌱 I’m currently learning C++ ,JavaScript ,Html, CSS, React ,Node.js and tailwind.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Full Stack developement
-- 📫 How to reach me ...
+- 📫 How to reach me amnakhan.info

 <!---
 AmnaKhan15/AmnaKhan15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.